stufus/ADOffline/README.md

 ## Drawbacks

 * Will take a while to parse a large LDIF file.
-During testing, it took 20 minutes to parse a domain containing 30,000 users.
+During testing, it took 30 minutes to parse a large domain containing roughly 100,000 users, groups and computers.
 * Reqires a large data exchange with the domain controller which may be noticed.
 For example, the domain above generated a 400Mb LDAP file, although this was generated in approximately 4 minutes.

 ## Usage